 The first management theory, Frederick Taylor’s scientific management theory, dates back to 1911.
 From there, many others were born, including Max Weber’s bureaucratic theory and Mary Parker Follett’s theory of organizational management.
-The countless theories ultimately spawned the human relations movement.
-It represents a crucial shift in management that encouraged a more personal type of management.
-Here are the basics of the movement and how it affected today’s style of management.
+These varied theories ultimately spawned the human relations movement, representing a crucial shift in management that encourages more personal oversight.
+Here are the basics of the movement and how it affected today’s management style.

 The human relations movement was born from the Hawthorne studies, which Elton Mayo and Fritz Roethlisberger conducted from 1924 to 1932.
-Originally, the studies focused on how physical conditions, like lighting, affected workers’ productivity, but the studies found that one of the biggest factors influencing employees’ performance was whether they were being observed by others.
+Initially, the studies focused on how physical conditions, like lighting and other aspects of your work environment, affected workers’ productivity.
+However, the studies found that one of the most significant factors influencing employee performance was whether they were being observed by others.

 In other words, relationships between workers and management affect employee efficiency.
 If workers are being analyzed by their boss, they will be more motivated to do well – a phenomenon known as the Hawthorne effect.

 Being part of a group and having a specific responsibility in that group also increased employees’ motivation.
 Workers want to feel that their personal goals and development goals align with their team’s overall goals and that their work is valuable.

 Some, if not most, employee management styles are predicated on the tenets of the human relations movement.
 All employee management styles require the use of human resources (HR), not to mention a full-time HR person or a department devoted to HR.
 This distinction raises the question: How do human relations and human resources differ?

 Human relations encompass all interactions between employees and your company.
 That means how your employees interact with you, the work environment, other employees, clients and anyone they come into contact with in the course of their duties.
 Human relations aims to ensure your employees are as happy and productive – not the latter at the expense of the former – as possible.